Found an Animal?

 Call WildCare at 415-456-SAVE(7283)

 Operators are available from 9am to 5pm, 365 days a year.

-In any situation with an animal in distress, please call our Hotline or Nightline (after 5pm) for advice and then do the following:
+In a situation with an animal in distress, please call our Hotline or Nightline (after 5pm) for advice and then do the following:

 - See temporary care instructions for all animals below.
 Then, bring the animal to WildCare (or your local wildlife hospital) when we open at 9:00am.
 Click for directions to WildCare.